mujibsardar/wdi_project_1/README.md

 Knight = 3
 Pawn = 1

+However if Queen has been captured before the king of the same color the value drops to 8.

 ### Movement and capture Rules

 King = The king can move and capture one cell in any direction.